 The transactions with the related parties are the company's dealings with the subsidiary / associates companies, whether by buying, selling or exchanging services.
 Prices, policies and conditions related to these operations are approved by the company's management and are on the same basis as dealing with others.

-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020

 (All amounts in the notes are shown in Egyptian Pounds unless otherwise stated)

 30. Commitments

 Capital commitments: